absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 We could even take things a step further and separate our ray structs.
 The fields that are necessary for intersection aren't the same as for propagating colors through bounce paths.
-Normally, we might connect disconnected parts of the same underlying object by indices, but as rays are a transient object which we might bounce between functions it might work better with something more static like geometry and materials.
+Normally, we might connect disconnected parts of the same underlying object by indices, but as rays are a transient objects which we might bounce between functions it might work better with something more static like geometry and materials.

 ## The Road to SIMD